-I’m not convinced that I actually am, in any way, a fan of Glocks.
+I’m not convinced that I actually am in any way, shape or form, a fan of Glocks.

 They lack the Italian curves of a Beretta and the aesthetic refinement of John Moses Browning’s Colt M1911 design.

 Hell, it doesn’t even have the flair of a Heckler & Koch or Sig Sauer!

 But… It is an easy to shoot and ultimately, reliable pistol and that’s likely the key reason as to it’s success.

 Putting how boring Glocks are aside, the Glock 17 Gen 4 is an unusual choice to make into an airsoft replica.
 Especially when you consider that Glock has already moved on to a 5th generation model, it feels a little… Outdated.

 However there are valid reasons for choosing the Gen 4, it is the model currently in use with a number of organisations that make it rather interesting for us airsofters, notably the British Armed Forces (With the designation L131A1).
 In 2013 the MOD placed an order for 25’000 Austrian made Gen 4 Glock 17 pistols, originally procured to replace the ageing Browning Hi-Power (L9A1) and meet the needs of today’s armed forces.